MianSaadTahir/Price-My-Ride/README.md

 1. Clone the repository
    `git clone https://github.com/miansaadtahir/Price-My-Ride.git`
 2. Navigate to the project directory
-   `cd PriceMyRide\app`
+   `cd .\app`
 3. Create and activate virtual environment <br>
    `python -m venv venv` <br>
    `venv\Scripts\activate`
 4. Install dependencies
    `pip install -r requirements.txt`
-5. Run the application inside project directory terminal `python app.py`
+5. Run `python app.py` inside project directory terminal
-6. Open the local address shown in the terminal `(e.g., http://127.0.0.1:5000)` in your browser to start using the app.
+6. Open the local address shown in the terminal `(e.g., http://127.0.0.1:5000)` in your browser to go live.

 ## Documentation
 For a detailed overview of the project, refer to the [Documentation](./proposal) in the repository.